temuller/piscola/joss_paper/paper.md

 `PISCOLA` is a new light-curve fitting code developed in Python.
 This package is user-friendly and well-documented.
-One of the main goals behind this code is to allow the users to have access and undertand the different steps of the light-curve fitting and correction process, so the community can contribute to its improvement. `PISCOLA` relies on gaussian process [@gp], a data-driven bayesian method, to fit the light curves in 2D (luminosity as a function of time and wavelength), using the package `george` `[@george]` for it.
+One of the main goals behind this code is to allow the users to have access and undertand the different steps of the light-curve fitting and correction process, so the community can contribute to its improvement. `PISCOLA` relies on gaussian process [@Rasmussen06], a data-driven bayesian method, to fit the light curves in 2D (luminosity as a function of time and wavelength), using the package `george` `[@george]` for it.
 The *mangling* function, used in the $K$-correction, is also calculated by using gaussian process.
 Finally, the standard light-curve parameters ($\m_B^{max}$, $\Delta$m$_{15}(15)$ and $(B-V)_{max}$) can be estiamted.